First Impressions of Earth

 First Impressions of Earth is the third studio album by American rock band The Strokes.
-It was released through RCA Records first on December 30, 2005, in Germany, and on January 3, 2006, elsewhere.
+It was released through RCA Records first on December 30, 2005, in Germany, on January 2, 2006 in the UK and on January 3, 2006, elsewhere.
 Three singles were released from the album: "Juicebox", "Heart in a Cage", and "You Only Live Once".

 Recording

 The album was recorded over a ten-month period.
 The Strokes initially set out to record it with Gordon Raphael, the producer of their first two albums.
 However, guitarist Albert Hammond, Jr. later introduced them to Grammy Award-winning producer David Kahne (Paul McCartney, Tony Bennett, Sublime), and they brought him in to collaborate with Raphael.
 The collaboration did not end up working out, leading Gordon Raphael to step down.
 As a result, Kahne produced the majority of the album.

 Reception

 Critical

 The album has a score of 69 out of 100 from Metacritic based on 38 reviews indicating "generally favorable reviews".
 Some of the reviews were among the harshest the Strokes had received up to this point in the band's recording career.
 For instance, Heather Phares of AllMusic called the release The Strokes' "weakest album yet,".
 At the same time, positive reviews were also received from the likes of Will Hermes of Entertainment Weekly who praised the album and thought it was a marked improvement over the Strokes' previous record Room on Fire.
 In his "Consumer Guide", Robert Christgau gave the album a three-star honorable mention while picking out two songs from the album ("You Only Live Once" and "Ask Me Anything") and stating, "You know how it is--the gym does more for your wind than for your jump shot."

 Other reviews were positive.
 Playlouder gave it four-and-a-half stars out of five and said, "Turns out what the world was waiting for really was those that saved guitars finally making a record that truly reaped the rewards of their efforts."
 Punknews.org gave it a score of three-and-a-half stars out of five and said, "What exactly it is the Strokes ultimately hope to achieve with their music remains to be seen.
 However, so long as they continue to put out quality discs with high replay value, they will remain that rare breed of band where hype did not spoil the goods."
 MusicOMH gave it a score of three-and-a-half stars out of five and stated, "For the first six songs, the whole thing is as exhilarating as Is This It, it's in a different way, undoubtedly, but there's the same giddy rush of excitement."
 Stylus Magazine gave it a B− and called it "the first pretty good album of the year."
 Tiny Mix Tapes also gave the album a score of three-and-a-half stars out of five and said, "There is indeed more good than bad.
 Unfortunately, there is also more bad than there should be."